TechBotGit/bot/README.md

 If you have no event in your Google Calendar, the bot will return you this following message:
 ```
 There is nothing to remove...

+What you probably want to do next:

+Run /addevent to add an event
 ```
 ### 4.6 Displaying Your Events